 In addition to her live performances, Maria has made an impact with her recordings of chamber music.
 She won the Gold Medal at the Global Music Awards in California for her album of works by C. Franck, Granados, Skerjanc and Finzi, recorded with violinist Lana Trotovsek (Hedone Records, 2016).
 A recording with flautist Boris Bizjak, of works by Martinu, Poulenc, Fauré and Böhm, was also released by Hedone Records in 2016.

-A prizewinner in several International Competitions, including the Ile de France International Piano Competition (Paris); the Isaacs and Pirani Piano Trio Prize with Ianthe Ensemble (London) and International Chamber Music Competition Antón García Abril (Granada), Maria has lately been working with internationally known composers on her own project ‘Avant-Guarding Mompou’.
+A prizewinner in several International Competitions, including the Ile de France International Piano Competition (Paris); the Pirani Piano Trio Prize with Ianthe Ensemble (London) and International Chamber Music Competition Antón García Abril (Granada), Maria has lately been working with internationally known composers on her own project ‘Avant-Guarding Mompou’.
 This was premiered at Conway Hall, London in June 2018 and featured contributions from Nicolas Bacri, Antón García Abril, Joseph Phibbs, Konstantia Gourzi, and Moritz Eggert.
 The project was a coproduction with Instituto Cervantes, Arts Council England, Institut Ramon Llull, Fundació Mompou and fashion label Lilly e Violetta.
 Soon to be released on Cd on the Audite label.

 Further highlights include a performance in trio with cellist Sebastien Hurtaud and violinist Lana Trotovsek at the Blackheath International Chamber Music Festival.
 Encouraged by their previous success the Trio – Canyigueral, Trotovsek and Hurtaud- is now scheduling several presentations of Beethoven’s Triple Concerto with orchestra, in honour of the 250th anniversary of the composer’s birth.